Klamath River Basin

 The Klamath River Basin is one of the West’s most important and contentious watersheds.

-The watershed, which bisects California and Oregon, is unusual.
-Unlike many major western rivers, the Klamath does not originate in snowcapped mountains but rather a high desert plateau.
-It’s considered an “upside-down river” because of its unusual geography.
+The watershed is known for its peculiar geography straddling California and Oregon.
+Unlike many western rivers, the Klamath does not originate in snowcapped mountains but rather on a volcanic plateau.

-A bounty of resources – water, salmon, timber and minerals – and a wide range of users turned the remote region into a hotspot for economic development and endless, multiparty water disputes.
+A bounty of resources – water, salmon, timber and minerals – and a wide range of users turned the remote region into a hotspot for economic development and multiparty water disputes (See Klamath River timeline).

 Water Development

-In 1905, the federal government authorized construction of the Klamath Project, a network of irrigation and hydroelectric dams, storage reservoirs and canals to grow an agricultural economy in the mostly dry Upper Basin.
-Today, the Project managed by the U.S. Bureau of Reclamation services about 180,000 acres of farmland via canals from Upper Klamath Lake and Keno Reservoir.
+In 1905, the federal government authorized construction of the Klamath Project, a network of irrigation canals, storage reservoirs and hydroelectric dams to grow an agricultural economy in the mostly dry Upper Basin.
+The Project managed by the U.S. Bureau of Reclamation irrigates about 240,000 acres and supplies the Lower Klamath Lake and Tule Lake national wildlife refuges managed by the U.S. Fish and Wildlife Service.

 Water Management

-Since 1992, federal mandates to restore populations of fish protected by the Endangered Species Act (ESA) have led, in some dry years, to deep severe cuts in water deliveries to Klamath Project irrigators.
+Since 1992, federal mandates to restore populations of fish protected by the Endangered Species Act have led in some dry years to drastic cuts in water deliveries to Klamath Project irrigators.

-In Upper Klamath Lake, the water must be kept above certain levels for the endangered shortnose and Lost River suckers.
-In the Klamath River below Iron Gate Dam, flows must be regulated for the benefit of the basin’s coho salmon, which are listed under the ESA as a threatened species (See Klamath Basin Chinook and Coho Salmon).
+Water in Upper Klamath Lake must be kept above certain levels for the endangered shortnose and Lost River suckers.
+Lake levels and Klamath River flows below Iron Gate Dam also must be regulated for the benefit of threatened coho salmon (See Klamath Basin Chinook and Coho Salmon).

 Conflict

 In 2001, Reclamation all but cut off irrigation water to hundreds of basin farmers and ranchers, citing a severe drought and legal obligations to protect imperiled fish.
 In response, thousands of farmers, ranchers and residents flocked to downtown Klamath Falls to form a “bucket brigade” protest, emptying buckets of water into the closed irrigation canal.
-The demonstrations stretched into the summer, with protestors forcing open the irrigation head gates on multiple occasions.
+The demonstrations stretched into the summer, with protestors forcing open the irrigation headgates on multiple occasions.
+Reclamation later released some water to help farmers.

-In 2002, an unprecedented disease outbreak in the lower reaches of the Klamath River killed tens of thousands of ocean-going salmon.
-The Pacific Coast Federation of Fishermen’s Associations sued Reclamation, alleging the Klamath Project’s irrigation deliveries had violated the ESA.
-The commercial ocean fishing industry eventually prevailed, and a federal court ordered an increase to minimum flows in the lower Klamath.
+In September 2002, a catastrophic disease outbreak in the lower Klamath River killed tens of thousands of ocean-going salmon.
+The Pacific Coast Federation of Fishermen’s Associations sued Reclamation, alleging the Klamath Project’s irrigation deliveries had violated the Endangered Species Act.
+The fishing industry eventually prevailed, and a federal court ordered an increase to minimum flows in the lower Klamath.

 Compromise